 If you haven't heard of Grammarly before, it's an online grammar-checking application.
 It checks your spelling, grammar and offers suggestions for other words and sentence structure.
 This article focuses on how to use Grammarly to write your WordPress blogs.

 I use it all the time to help write posts like this.
-When it comes to our customers, we employ professional copywriters.

 The free version offers a lot of functionality out-of-the-box.
 There are apps for your computer and tablet as well as a web interface.
 One of the things I like the most is the browser app.
 Install it in Chrome, Firefox or Safari, and you have the power of Grammarly to hand in text fields of most websites.